MelSumner/MelSumner.github.io/_posts/2025-03-17-some-notes-csun-2025.md

 ## The Experiences

 1. Glenda Sims in a carebear suit might be the best thing I've ever seen in this world.
-Maybe surprised kitten but probably Glenda.
+Maybe surprised kitten? but probably Glenda.
 2. Played a tabletop game with some old friends and new until way too late one night.
 11/10, highly recommend.
 3. The number of people that do not understand that a company's design system is probably *not* what is used for the brand's dot com site was really surprising to me.
 Like, really surprising.
 Folks, unless it's a small company, it's probably not the same design system.
 4. There should be a different phrase for "nice to see you" because once you start thinking about it, it feels like a weird thing to say to someone with no vision.
 Eep.